 Your puppy won’t realize the error of making messes when no one’s around to punish her.

-If you have a full-time job, can’t be around to maintain training, you can choose to crate your puppy to restrict messes to one spot and reduce cleaning.
+If you have a full-time job, and can’t be around to maintain training, you can choose to crate your puppy to restrict messes to one spot and reduce cleaning.

 Also, in maintaining your puppy’s training, you should consider hiring a sitter to see to her needs while you’re gone.